On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory

 { \textbf{Abstract.} It is well known that the self-consistent field (SCF) iteration for solving the Kohn-Sham (KS) equation often fails to converge, yet there is no clear explanation.
 In this paper, we investigate the SCF iteration from the perspective of minimizing the corresponding KS total energy functional.
-By analyzing the second-order Taylor expansion of the KS total energy functional and estimating the relationship between the Hamiltonian and the part of the Hessian which is not used in the SCF iteration, we are able to identify some conditions to ensure global convergence from an arbitrary initial point to and local linear convergence from an initial point sufficiently close to the solution of the KS equation.
-Our analysis holds under mild assumptions that the second-order derivatives of the exchange correlation functional are uniformly bounded from above.
+By analyzing the second-order Taylor expansion of the KS total energy functional and estimating the relationship between the Hamiltonian and the part of the Hessian which is not used in the SCF iteration, we are able to prove global convergence from an arbitrary initial point and local linear convergence from an initial point sufficiently close to the solution of the KS equation under assumptions that the gap between the occupied states and unoccupied states is sufficiently large and the second-order derivatives of the exchange correlation functional are uniformly bounded from above.
+Although these conditions are very stringent and are almost never satisfied in reality, our analysis is interesting in the sense that it provides a qualitative prediction of the behavior of the SCF iteration.